cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-12-27-revisiting-ken-thompson-reflection-on-trusting-trust.md

 In most discussions about cybersecurity I've seen, the focus is mostly on the malicious actors who exploit vulnerabilities in the systems.
 The [software supply chain](../blog/the-software-supply-chain.html),[^3] in particular, has become a primary target for attackers.
-Large-scale attacks on software repositories and package managers are becoming treading because its scale and consequences.
+Large-scale attacks on software repositories and package managers are becoming treading because of its scale and consequences.

 Ken Thompson’s seminal 1984 Turing Award lecture made us ask deep questions: